Composable Commerce with SAP: What It Means and How to Start

 What’s the difference between composable commerce and headless commerce?

-Headless commerce decouples the frontend from the backend — you can build any storefront.
-Composable commerce goes further: it decouples every component, not just the frontend.
-You can swap search, payments, CMS, personalisation — any function — independently.
-Headless is one principle within composable; composable is the broader architecture strategy.
+Headless decouples the frontend from the backend so you can build any storefront.
+Composable goes further: it decouples every component, not just the frontend.
+You can swap search, payments, CMS, personalisation, any function, independently.
+Headless is one principle within composable.
+Composable is the broader architecture strategy.

 Does SAP Commerce Cloud work with non-SAP components?

-Yes.
+Absolutely.
 OCC APIs are standard REST endpoints that any system can consume.
-You can integrate Algolia for search, Stripe for payments, Contentful for CMS, and Dynamic Yield for personalisation.
+You can integrate Algolia for search, Stripe for payments, Contentful for CMS, Dynamic Yield for personalisation.
 SAP also maintains an ecosystem of certified partners whose extensions plug directly into Commerce Cloud.

 How much does a composable commerce implementation cost compared to monolithic?

-More upfront, less long-term — in theory.
-Composable implementations require more integration work initially, which increases implementation cost by 20-40%.
-But the ability to swap components without full replatforming reduces long-term total cost of ownership.
-The break-even depends on how frequently you need to change components and how complex your integration layer is.
+More upfront, less long-term.
+That’s the theory, and we’ve generally seen it hold.
+Composable implementations need more integration work up front, which bumps implementation cost by 20-40%.
+But being able to swap components without full replatforming brings down long-term total cost of ownership.
+The break-even depends on how often you need to change components and how gnarly your integration layer gets.

 Can I adopt composable commerce gradually?

-Yes — and you should.
+Yes, and you should.
 Start with Commerce Cloud as your commerce core.
-Add one or two best-of-breed components (search and payments are common starting points).
-Evaluate results.
-Expand composability to more components as your team builds integration expertise.
-Trying to go fully composable in one project dramatically increases risk.
+Add one or two best-of-breed components (search and payments are solid starting points).
+See how it goes.
+Expand composability as your team builds integration expertise.
+Trying to go fully composable in one big-bang project is asking for trouble.

 What’s the relationship between composable commerce and MACH architecture?